dansjack/airsana/README.md

 # airsana

 ## About
 A tool to automatically add a task to a user's Asana workspace when a blog post is assigned to that user in an Airtable calendar

 This is a work in progress.
-See below for details on how to run this script with example data
+See below for details on how to run this script with example data, or create your own profile after looking at the example below

 ### Details
 The TableMatcher object takes in an Airtable object from the Airtable API.
 The TableMatcher then filters out rows that don't match the filter value provided by